LENSS/TrafficSplitter/README.md

 </p>
 (Subflow manager output on terminal)

+# (6) Evaluation Goal

+In this AE, we conduct a scaled-down traffic-analysis evaluation using two defense configurations:

+- **TrafficSplitter**
+- **BWR**

+The purpose of this evaluation is to demonstrate the difference between the two defenses:

+- TrafficSplitter is designed to provide a more comprehensive defense against both **website fingerprinting (WF)** and **video fingerprinting (VF)**, as well as other traffic-analysis attacks that fall between them.
+- BWR is a traffic-splitting defense designed primarily for **website fingerprinting** and is therefore used as an attack-specific baseline.

+We evaluate both defenses using website and video traffic traces collected from the client VM.

-# (6) Collecting Traffic Traces
+# (7) Collecting Traffic Traces

 Before conducting the traffic-analysis evaluation, we first prepare traffic traces.

 In this AE, we assume a **single-path eavesdropper**.
 Therefore, traffic is collected from the first network interface of the client VM.

+The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records traffic on the selected client interface.

 > If you are using the provided OVA files, pre-collected traffic traces are already included.
 In that case, you may skip this section and proceed directly to the traffic-analysis evaluation.

-## 6.1 Evaluation Goal

-We collect website and video traffic under two defense configurations:

-- **TrafficSplitter**
-- **BWR**

-The purpose of this scaled-down evaluation is to demonstrate the difference between the two defenses:

-- TrafficSplitter is designed to defend against both **website fingerprinting (WF)** and **video fingerprinting (VF)**.
-- BWR is a traffic-splitting defense designed primarily for **website fingerprinting**, and is therefore used as an attack-specific baseline.

-The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records traffic on the selected client interface.

-## 6.2 Start the Defense Configuration
+## 7.1 Start the Defense Configuration

 On both VMs, move to the evaluation directory: